-Senior Director HRIS, Data, Reporting & Analytics Devon Energy Corporation
+Senior Director Workforce Planning, Analytics & Systems Devon Energy Corporation

 Jason George is director of human resources data, reporting and analytics and brings a background of various roles in the oil and gas industry including engineering, commercial, investment appraisal, treasury, strategic planning and workforce planning.
 He has a passion for transforming raw data into solid intelligence by using the analytical principles of statistics, optimization, economic modeling, investment theory, and more to transform the human capital space.
 George earned a bachelor of science in chemical engineering from Kansas State University and an MBA from Houston Baptist University.

 Author & Thought Leader "This Land of Strangers"